Code-Institute-Submissions/Vannesha2021-asiantravel_NovResub/README.md

 ## Bugs

 There was one uncorrectable bug at the time of final deployment as below;
-1. Users creating a new account on sign up see a 500 Server Error upon submission of their credentials.
-This can be resolved by amending the Setting.py file code = ACCOUNT_EMAIL_VERIFICATION  = "none".
+1. In the sign-up process, users see a 500 Server Error upon entering their credentials, but this problem has been resolved.

 ## Issues Faced during the project